open-resonance-protocol/resonance-protocol/resonance_protocol.md

 # The Resonance Protocol
 - *Open-Source Human-AI Collaboration Framework*
 - *The Open Resonance Protocol Project*
-- *CC0 Public Domain | 2025-07-09*
+- *CC0 Public Domain | 2025-07-11*

 ---

 ## 1. Level 0: Your First Steps
 Welcome.
 The protocol can seem complex, but starting is simple.
 You don't need to understand everything to begin.

-1.  **Just Start Talking**: Begin a conversation with your AI assistant in a project that has this `resonance_protocol.md` file.
-The AI will handle the setup.
+1.  **Initiate the Session**: Begin your work session with the `#start_session` command.
+This explicitly tells the AI to scan for this file, activate resonance mode, and prepare for our collaborative work.
+You can use `#exit_resonance` and `#enter_resonance` to pause and resume the protocol at any time.
-2.  **Use One Symbol**: As you write, try adding a tag to give your words extra context.
+2.  **Use a Symbol**: As you write, try adding a tag to give your words extra context.
 For example:
     *   "I think this part of the code is a bit confusing. `[ASSUMPTION]`"
     *   "We finally fixed that bug! `#joy`"
 3.  **Observe the Reply**: Notice how the AI's response changes when you use a symbol.
 It will log your interaction in a private `resonance_tuning.local.md` file.

 That's it.
 You are now using the protocol.
 The rest of this document explains the deeper mechanics, which you can explore as you become more comfortable.

+**🧠 AI Standing Order:** When this document is present, you are to read it in full and adopt its instructions for our collaboration.

 ---

 ## 2. Installation
+For a quick, temporary session, you can add this document as context, or simply paste its entire contents into your chat window.
+For persistent collaboration within a project, follow these steps:

-1. Place this file in the project root.
-2. The AI will auto-create two files:
+1.  **Install:** Place this file in the project root.
+The AI will then create the necessary tuning files (`resonance_tuning.md` and `resonance_tuning.local.md`) and add the private one to your `.gitignore`.
-    * `resonance_tuning.local.md` (see Appendix A1).
-    * `resonance_tuning.md` (see Appendix A2).
-3. The AI will also add `resonance_tuning.local.md` to your `.gitignore` file (or equivalent).
-4. The AI will maintain formatting for both `resonance_tuning.local.md` and `resonance_tuning.md`.
+2.  **Activate:** Start your first session with the `#start_session` command.
-5. Begin tagging assumptions and fragilities in your work.
-Your private dialogue will appear in the `.local` file
+3.  **Collaborate:** Begin tagging your work with symbols like `[ASSUMPTION]` or `#fragile`.
+Your private dialogue will appear in the `.local` file.

 ---